 Value for money

-The housing regulator in England and Wales, the Homes and Communities Agency (HCA) requires housing providers to articulate and deliver a comprehensive approach to achieving value for money.
+The housing regulator in England, the Regulator of Social Housing requires housing providers to articulate and deliver a comprehensive approach to achieving value for money.
 This is to take account of the corporate objectives, along with the interests and commitments we share with our stakeholders.

 This means managing resources economically, efficiently and effectively to provide quality services and homes, and delivering year-on-year improvements in value for money.